actionably/dialogflow-silly-name-maker-webhook-nodejs/README.md

 1. Click *View* to open the Actions on Google simulator.
 1. Type `Talk to my test app` in the simulator, or say `OK Google, talk to my test app` to any Actions on Google enabled device signed into your developer account.

-**Note: To use dashbot on firebase when you must have entered a credit card for Google Cloud**
+**Note: To use dashbot on firebase when you must have entered a credit card for Google Cloud and linked this firebase project to this billing account.**

 For more detailed on dashbot, see the [dashbot documentation](https://www.dashbot.io/docs).